jesseDMoore1994/safety-monitoring-ejb/README.txt

     open a command prompt and navigate to this directory. build the project.
-(If not already built.) navigate into the scripts directory, and edit the "safety_monitoring_client" script variables to your environment. run the script with the following syntax:
+(If not already built.) navigate into the scripts directory, and edit the "safety_monitoring_client" script variables to your environment.
+    We have included a script to bootstrap the glassfish vm called "bootstrap_vm_env" to show some examples. run the script with the following syntax:
         ./safety_monitoring_client [ "Window" | "Door" ] [ "VIP Door" | "Entry Door" | "VIPWindowNorth" | "VIPWindowEast" ]